 - Decide to include or exclude expenses from budget calculations (fee-based budgets).

-- You can enable an option to automatically reset a project’s budget every Day, Week, or Month (recurrent budget).
+- You can enable an option to automatically reset a project’s budget every Day, week, Month, Quarter and Year (recurrent budget).
 This option is available for hourly and fee-based budgets.

 - Decide is regular members can view a project’s budget, which is open to admins only by default.